The Consciousness AI - Artificial Consciousness Research Emerging Artificial Consciousness Through Biologically Grounded Architecture

 The question of whether artificial systems can achieve genuine consciousness requires philosophical clarity regarding what consciousness is and how it relates to physical substrates.
 Functionalist emergentism provides such clarity by distinguishing between what consciousness is (an emergent phenomenon) and how it arises (through functional organization).

 This distinction matters for artificial consciousness research.
 If consciousness were merely an epiphenomenal byproduct of biological neural tissue, artificial consciousness would be impossible.
 If consciousness were purely functional and substrate-independent, any computational system simulating the right functions would be conscious.
-Neither extreme captures the theoretical position underlying the ACM.
+Neither extreme captures the theoretical position underlying The Consciousness AI.

 Functionalist emergentism holds that consciousness emerges from functional organization but constitutes a genuine ontological novelty with causal powers irreducible to lower-level processes.
-The ACM project operationalizes this framework by engineering systems where functional architecture creates conditions for measurable emergent properties.
+The Consciousness AI project operationalizes this framework by engineering systems where functional architecture creates conditions for measurable emergent properties.

 2. Theoretical Foundations